laradumps/laradumps-docs/docs/get-started/installation.md

 The first time you open LaraDumps, you will receive an alert saying `LaraDumps cannot be opened`.

 Don't worry!
 This is just because the app code is not signed with Apple.
-LaraDumps is not a malicious software and all code is open-source.
+LaraDumps is not malicious software and all code is open-source.

 To `authorize LaraDumps` to run, follow these steps: